 There are tools that can be used as collaboration tools (intermediate tools between tools for creating designs such as Adobe Illustration or Adobe XD and IDE or code editors such as Visual Studio Code).

 One of the intermediate tools is Zeplin (www.zeplin.io).
-This tool is a great collaboration tool in the context.
+This tool is a great collaboration tool in the given context.
 There is a plugin for Adobe XD that can publish a UI/UX design to Zeplin.

 That could speed the things in the development process.